Polychlorinated biphenyl: United States

 In 1976, concern over the toxicity and persistence (chemical stability) of PCBs in the environment led the United States Congress to ban their domestic production, effective January 1, 1978, pursuant to the Toxic Substances Control Act.
 To implement the law, EPA banned new manufacturing of PCBs, but issued regulations that allowed for their continued use in electrical equipment for economic reasons.
 EPA began issuing regulations for PCB usage and disposal in 1979.
 The agency has issued guidance publications for safe removal and disposal of PCBs from existing equipment.

 EPA defined the "maximum contaminant level goal" for public water systems as zero, but because of the limitations of water treatment technologies, a level of 0.5 parts per billion is the actual regulated level (maximum contaminant level).

 Methods of destruction

 Physical

-PCBs are technically attractive because of their inertness, which includes their resistance to combustion.
-Nonetheless, they can be effectively destroyed by incineration at 1000 °C. When combusted at lower temperatures, they convert in part to more hazardous materials, including dibenzofurans and dibenzodioxins.
+PCBs were technically attractive because of their inertness, which includes their resistance to combustion.
+Nonetheless, they can be effectively destroyed by incineration at 1000 °C. When combusted at lower temperatures, they convert in part to more hazardous unintentional persistent organic pollutants, including polychlorinated dibenzofurans and dibenzo-p-dioxins.
 When conducted properly, the combustion products are water, carbon dioxide, and hydrogen chloride.
 In some cases, the PCBs are combusted as a solution in kerosene.
 PCBs have also been destroyed by pyrolysis in the presence of alkali metal carbonates.

 Thermal desorption is highly effective at removing PCBs from soil.